-To memorialize the City's participation in this program, there are five separate agreements which were approved by City Council and executed by the Mayor on November 10, 2003.
-The principal agreement is the RI/FS Administrative Order on Consent between the City, the EPA, Florida Power Corporation (now Progress Energy Florida), Peoples Gas System, and Atlanta Gas Light.
+To memorialize the City's participation in this program, there were five separate agreements which were approved by City Council and executed by the Mayor on November 10, 2003.
+The principal agreement was the RI/FS Administrative Order on Consent between the City, the EPA, Florida Power Corporation (now Progress Energy Florida), Peoples Gas System, and Atlanta Gas Light.
 This document binds the City to the program as a PRP.

-EPA separated the work into two Operating Unit (OU)s: OU1 includes the contaminated on-site soils and groundwater in the surficial aquifer (land surface to the Hawthorn Group (45' to 60' bls)) and OU2 consists of the groundwater contamination in the Floridan aquifer (approx. 150' to 400' bls).
+EPA separated the work into two Operating Unit (OU)s: OU1 included the contaminated on-site soils and groundwater in the surficial aquifer (land surface to the Hawthorn Group [45' to 60' bls]) and OU2 consisted of the groundwater contamination in the Floridan aquifer (approx. 150' to 400' bls).

 In 2013, EPA issued the Record of Decision (ROD) for OU1.
-The selected cleanup remedy presented in the ROD will address the contaminated soils and surficial aquifer groundwater, which under Florida's regulations, is classified as a potential source of drinking water (G-II).
-The remediation is necessary to protect the public health and environment from actual or threatened releases of pollutants from this Site.
-The proposed cleanup presented in the ROD was expected to cost approximately \$18 million.
+The selected cleanup remedy presented in the ROD addressed the contaminated soils and surficial aquifer groundwater, which under Florida's regulations, was classified as a potential source of drinking water (G-II).
+The remediation was necessary to protect the public health and the environment from actual or threatened releases of pollutants from this Site.

-In January 2017 the City entered into a settlement, whereby the City will pay 2% of OU1 and 10% of OU2 for remedial design/action (RD/RA).
+In January 2017 the City entered into a settlement, whereby the City will pay 2% of OU1 and 10% of OU2 for the remedial design and remedial implementation (RD/RI).

-A surface soil removal completion report for OU1 - Phase 1 was submitted in February 2019 that included soil excavation and MGP piping removal for a majority of the site which was completed later in 2019.
-An underground concrete barrier wall was also constructed during this time.
-The barrier wall was designed to further prevent MGP material from migrating off-site.
-The Phase II portion, consisting of the removal of impacted surface soils and MGP piping underneath Robinson Street and around the TECO gas building, for the installation of multiple air sparge, extraction, and injection wells along with corresponding piping, vaults, and manifolds, were completed in 2020.
-The extraction/treatment/reinjection system is operating, and Geosyntec is performing regular O&M of the system and groundwater monitoring activities.
+In 2018, a barrier wall was constructed to 60 ft bls to contain the groundwater with the highest COC concentrations on site and allow for the installation of a recirculation system to treat this water.
+IBetween 2019 and 2020, the removal of impacted surface soils and MGP piping underneath Robinson Street and around the TECO gas building and the installation of multiple air sparge, extraction, and injection wells along with corresponding piping, vaults, and manifolds, were completed.
+The extraction/treatment/reinjection system is currently operational, and Geosyntec is performing regular O&M of the system and groundwater monitoring activities.
 Sampling is currently happening per the schedule approved by EPA.
+Concentrations in the wells sampled for OU-1 have decreased significantly and the MGP Group is currently in discussion regarding the potential to shut off the remedial system.
+This would involve the collection of groundwater samples on the current schedule to assess for potential rebound of the contaminants.